slonigiraf/whitepaper/slonigiraf/ENG.md

 ## Annotation

 We discuss the relationship between education and economic growth, and propose a system for incentivizing student-led instruction using cryptocurrency and recommendation letters.
-The system is intended to improve the retention of acquired skills, and has been implemented in several schools with reported success.
-The system aims to address challenges in peer learning, such as the lack of qualified educators and lack of motivation to teach among students, by providing financial compensation for teaching efforts and requiring mentors to issue recommendation letters.
-The system is also expected to have a positive impact on the economy, potentially adding 8 trillion USD or 8.4% of the global GDP to the world economy each year immediately.
+The system is intended to improve the retention of acquired skills, and has been implemented in several schools with a reported success.
+The system aims to address challenges in peer learning, such as lack of qualified educators and lack of motivation to teach among students, by providing financial compensation for teaching efforts and requiring mentors to issue recommendation letters.
+The system is also expected to have a positive impact on the world economy, potentially adding 8 trillion USD or 8.4% of the global GDP to the world economy each year immediately.

 ## Education and GDP

-Education plays a vital role in the economy.
+Education plays a vital role in the world economy.
 On average, countries [spend 4.2% of their GDP on education](https://data.worldbank.org/indicator/SE.XPD.TOTL.GD.ZS).
 If the quality of education were to be improved threefold, it could potentially add approximately 8 trillion USD, or 8.4% of the global GDP, to the world economy each year immediately.
 Traditional schooling typically has a retention rate of [25%](https://link.springer.com/article/10.1007/s10643-022-01332-3) for acquired skills, while using private tutoring can result in a retention rate of 75%.
 However, private tutoring can be costly and requires a large number of educators.
 Peer learning, where students mentor each other, [has been attempted in the past](https://en.wikipedia.org/wiki/Peer_learning) but faces two main challenges: the lack of qualified educators and lack of motivation to teach among students.
 To address these issues, we propose using a combination of cryptocurrency and a recommendation letter system to incentivize and ensure the quality of student-led instruction.
 By providing financial compensation for their teaching efforts and requiring mentors to issue recommendation letters for the skills they have taught, we can motivate students to act as educators while also maintaining educational standards.
-We have implemented this approach in several schools and have observed an increase in skill retention up to 75%, with students having ample time for both learning and teaching within their existing secondary education programs.
+We have implemented this approach in several schools and have observed an increase in skill retention up to 75%, with students having an ample time for both learning and teaching within their existing secondary education programs.

 ## SLON tokenomics

-To calculate how much SLON do we need for students we should take into account:
+To calculate how much SLON we need for students we should take into account:

-Wm - minute wage of a mentor
+- Wm - minute wage of a mentor
-Wt - minute wage of an expert
+- Wt - minute wage of an expert
-Ts - mean time that a mentor spend to teach a skill
+- Ts - mean time that a mentor spend to teach a skill
-Te - mean time that an expert spend to revise a skill F - skill forgetting rate after teaching
+- Te - mean time that an expert spend to revise a skill
+- F - skill forgetting rate after teaching
-R - reimbursement that a mentor pays to an expert
+- R - reimbursement that a mentor pays to an expert
-M - mathematical expectation of mentor earnings for 1 skill:
+- M - mathematical expectation of mentor earnings for 1 skill:

 A good proxy for a Wm is a minimum teacher wage per country, and a good proxy for a Wt is a maximum teacher wage per country.
 We can see than mean Wt/Wm ration per country is a 3.16 thus we will use this estimation of Wt in a following calculations.
 As an expert should get his wage during diploma verification we can write that: